 The Company resumed the exploration of its nickel assets in 2018, including the Grasset deposit.
 The fall 2018 drill program at Grasset extended the H1 Zone of the Grasset deposit to over 800 metres vertical depth and also continued the expansion of the deposit to the northwest, where it remains open at shallow depths.
-The Company is currently putting permits in place which would allow it to conduct additional expansion drilling of the deposit the winter of 2020.

-During the nine months ended September 30, 2019, the Company incurred exploration expenditures of \$79,014 on the Grasset Property mainly related to planning for the upcoming winter 2020 drill program.
+During the year ended December 31, 2019, the Company incurred exploration expenditures of \$84,331 on the Grasset Property, mainly related to planning for the upcoming winter 2020 drill program.
+The Company is evaluating the potential to resume the testing of the Grasset gold discovery (located 500 metres east of the Grasset nickel deposit) and certain other gold discoveries in the immediate vicinity of the Grasset deposit in 2020.